pdm-project/awesome-pdm/README.md

 - [pdm-dotenv](https://github.com/znd4/pdm-dotenv) - A PDM plugin that loads `.env` files
 - [sync-pre-commit-fork](https://github.com/GabDug/sync-pre-commit-lock) - A PDM plugin to ease your life with `pre-commit` (automatic install, sync)
 - [pdm-pip-index-url](https://github.com/theredfoxlee/pdm-pip-index-url) - A PDM plugin that automatically converts `PIP_*INDEX_URL` to `PDM_PYPI_*` envs
+- [pdm-build-locked](https://github.com/sigma67/pdm-build-locked) - A PDM plugin to add locked packages as additional optional dependency groups to the distribution metadata on build.

 ## Eco-system